Cellularity of KLR and weighted KLRW algebras via crystals: Proof of sandwich cellularity

-\begin{proof} By definition, the basic diagrammatic face permutations permute the minimal number of strings with different residues and the maximal number of strings with the same residue.
-Thus, if the permutation diagram $D_{w}$ has more $i$-$j$ crossings, then we can apply these crossings to $D_{\bT}$ to create these crossings.
-On the other hand, we can remove $i$-$i$ crossings by successively applying relation \autoref{Eq:RecollectionDotCrossing}, which gives
+\begin{proof} As all of the relations in \autoref{D:hell} are bilocal, we can ignore the red strings in the relations below.
+By definition, the basic diagrammatic face permutations permute the minimal number of strings with different residues and the maximal number of strings with the same residue.
+Thus, if the permutation diagram $D_{w}$ has more $i$-$j$ crossings, then we can apply these crossings to $D_{\bT}$ to give all of the $i$-$j$ crossings in $D_{w}$.
+On the other hand, we can remove $i$-$i$ crossings from $D_{\bT}$ by successively applying relation \autoref{Eq:RecollectionDotCrossing}, which gives

 That the rightmost diagrams in these equations are more dominant follows by pulling strings and jumping dots to the right, as in \autoref{L:RecollectionMovingStringsDots}.
 For example, in the simplified notation as in \autoref{D:ConstructionPermBasis}: